azureossd/azureossd.github.io/_posts/2022-08-12-troubleshooting-common-iisnode-issues.md

 **Accessing log files**

 The contents of the /home/logfiles directory can be downloaded by following:
 <i>web-app-name.scm.azurewebsites.net/api/zip/logfiles</i>

 You can also access the log files through the Kudu Debug Console.
 ![Kudu Debug Console - LogFiles Directory](/media/2022/08/kudu-logfiles.png)

+**Viewing Uncaught Exceptions**

+All uncaught exceptions are by default written to logging-errors.txt file under \home\LogFiles\Application directory.
+Note, If you have updated your iisnode.yml file to point to a custom log directory, then logging-errors.txt will be found there.

 **STDOUT and STDERR**

 The below screenshot shows how to enable application logging through the portal.
 This will send STDOUT and STDERR output to the \home\logfiles\application directory.

 ![App Service Portal Overview - Enable Application Logging ](/media/2022/08/enable-application-logging-iisnode.png)